ksushrut/SDNRyuDDoS/README.md

 15. svm.py: SVM to classify into attack or not an attack.

 Steps to run:
-Paste the ddosfolder in ryu folder.
+Paste the ddos folder in the ryu folder.
 Terminal 1: ryu-manager doos/customCtrl.py ryu.app.ofctl_rest
 Terminal 2: cd ddos and then sudo python topo.py Terminal 3: cd ddos and source collect.sh

-*Make sure that the scores of host in score.txt are 100* To generate normal traffic, in Terminal 2: <host> source gentraffic.sh    eg: h2 source gentraffic.sh For ddos attack, in Terminal 2: <host> hping3 --rand-source --flood <target ip>     eg: h2 hping3 --rand-source --flood 10.0.0.1
+*Make sure that the scores of host in score.txt are 100*

+To generate normal traffic, in Terminal 2: <host> source gentraffic.sh    eg: h2 source gentraffic.sh For ddos attack, in Terminal 2: <host> hping3 --rand-source --flood <target ip>     eg: h2 hping3 --rand-source --flood 10.0.0.1

+For API access
-In Terminal 4: sudo python app1.py      For API access
+In Terminal 4: sudo python app1.py